Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer/index.md

     --data "strip_uri=false"
 ```

-Enable the ‘request-transformer’ plugin to add a new header `x-consumer-id`
+Enable the `request-transformer` plugin to add a new header `x-consumer-id`
 whose value is being set with the value sent with header `x-user-id` or
 with the default value `alice` is `header` is missing.